kelkoo-services/kelisto-backend-ruby-challenge/ABOUT.md

 # Views

 We use the CheckoutView.php file for showing the interface to user.
-In the screen we can see the current products catalogue provided by the controller CheckourController.php.
+In the screen we can see the current products catalogue provided by the controller CheckoutController.php.

 ---